 Even if the officer doesn't have reasonable suspicion or probable cause, once you are stopped, a police officer may seize any illegal objects in your car that are in "plain view."
 Once they see the object, such as open beer or wine bottles or drug paraphernalia, they can open the car door to reach in and get it.
 After that, they may come across other objects that are in plain view and shouldn't be in your car, and they can seize these, too.

 Lastly, your car may also be searched if you or any occupant is arrested.
-Also, if you're arrested and your car is towed, the police may make an "inventory search" afterward, even if they have no reason to suspect there is anything illegal inside.
+Also, if you're arrested and your car is towed, the police may be free to make an "inventory search" afterward, even if they have no reason to suspect there is anything illegal inside.

 Should You Get Out of Your Car?